NellyNel520/ManiacKickz/README.md

 ***

 #### ***Description***
-###### Full Stack E-Commerce application for sneaker consignment.
+### Full Stack E-Commerce application for sneaker consignment.
+Maniac Kicks site will include the basic structure of a typical e-comm store, consisting of multiple pages such as the Home, products, and about us page.
+As well as two additional forms that will allow the user to add new products as well as edit exsiting listings.
+The user can also filter through the avaliable products by brands.

 The site will include a landing/home page, product page, an add listing page where the user can use a form to list there own shoes for sale, and an about page.
 The user will have the ability to search / filter through the current product listings and the ability to remove listings that they have added.

 ***